AdastralGroup/adastral-docs/bluebook.md

 ## What's with the names?
 The names for the codebases may seem somewhat random, but they follow this sort-of scheme:

-- Components of an application: Name of a television/radio transmitter, usually in the UK:  (Emley = Emley Moor, Belmont, Palace = Crystal/Alexandra Palace, Winter = Winter Hill, Coldfield = Sutton Coldfield)
+- Components of an application: Name of a television/radio transmitter, usually in the UK:  (Emley = Emley Moor, Belmont, Palace = Crystal/Alexandra Palace, Winter = Winter Hill, Sutton and Coldfield = Sutton Coldfield)
-- Protocols/Specifications: Name of an old television program: (SouthBank = The South Bank Show)
+- Protocols/Specifications: Name of an old television program: (SouthBank = The South Bank Show, bullseye = Bullsreye)
 - Seperate applications: Rivers generally in the north of England: (Aire)

+A guide to what component does what is available in winter's CONTRIBUTING.md document.